johndowd/johndowd/README.md

 ###

-<p align="left">My name is Jack Dowd and I'm an aspiring software developer, from Boston, MA.</p>
+<p align="left">My name is John Dowd and I'm an aspiring software developer, from Boston, MA.</p>

 ###